renatobanzai/fhir-chatbot/README.md

 or
 get all patients

 Once you have an patient id, you can list the blood pressure history of this one.

+** Please, delete all cache content from your webbrowser to get the latest version of FHIR ChatBot.

 ## Getting started